contextfree/winrt-rust/README.md

 it is also not available until you enable the corresponding features for all required type definitions.

 With only the definitions from `Windows.Foundation`, this crates takes about 10 seconds to compile.
-With all features enabled (there is a shortcut feature `all`), compilation can take as long as 10 minutes or longer, so it is highly recommended to enable features only as you need them.
+With all features enabled (there is a shortcut feature `all`), compilation can take as long as 5 minutes, so it is highly recommended to enable features only as you need them.

 ## Example
 ```rust